schmanub/music-visualizer/README.md

 ## Installing
 Install python 3 from the official website.
+Also install ffmpeg from their official website.

-Run the following in the terminal to install the Pygame library, and follow the steps to install ffmpeg from the website.
+Run the following in the terminal to install all necessary libraries:
 ```
 pip3 install pygame
 pip3 install numpy